sweinreich/cadwiki_overleaf/README.md

 This document describes how to use Overleaf to generate clean vector graphic plots and diagrams, as well as preparing references for IEEE style compliance.
 This is also applicable to using a local installation of LaTeX.

 Why should you generate figures in LaTeX rather than in Matlab or Python?
-1. This separates formatting from content.
+1. It separates formatting from content.
 This makes it easy to re-style your figure to fit in your paper without touching the underlying data, or re-running scripts.
 2. Style automatically matches the rest of your paper, including font and font sizes.
 3. Access to your bibliography, so references can be included within the figure.
 4. Automatic vector graphics.
 All figures should be vector graphics, with the exception of photos (of your die or measurement setup, for example).

-[**All of the examples shown here are implemented in this Overleaf project**](https://www.overleaf.com/read/qznyrkjntprq), formatted for a generic IEEE conference (except ISSCC, which has its own format).
-Other IEEE LaTeX templates can be found [on their website](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/).
+[**All of the examples shown here are implemented in this Overleaf project**](https://www.overleaf.com/read/qznyrkjntprq), formatted for a generic IEEE conference.
+Other LaTeX templates can be found [on the IEEE website](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/).
 Scripts discussed here are available in the [doc/scripts/](doc/scripts/) folder, and some package documentation is included in the [doc/external/](doc/external/) folder.

-### Contents
+## Contents
 * [General formatting](#general-formatting)
 * [Initial setup](#initial-setup)
 * [Generating plots](#generating-plots)